Effective date: February 26, 2021

 |Right to opt out of sale (“Do Not Sell My Information”)||

-We do not sell personal data in the traditional sense; however, should an activity we undertake constitute a “sale” under the expanded definition of “sale” within the California Consumer Privacy Act, California consumers have the right to opt-out of the sale of your personal data.
+We do not sell personal data in the traditional sense without an express consumer opt in.
+Should an activity we undertake constitute a “sale” under the expanded definition of “sale” within the California Consumer Privacy Act, California consumers have the right to opt-out of the sale of your personal data.
+To the extent we sell your personal information as the term “sell” is defined under the California Consumer Privacy Act, you have the right to opt-out of the sale of your personal information by us to third parties at any time.
+You may submit a request to opt-out by clicking: , by closing your Access account if you have one, or you may submit a request to us via email at: firstname.lastname@example.org

 We allow select companies to place tracking technologies like cookies on our sites, which allow those companies to receive information about your activity on our Services.
 The companies may use that data to serve you more relevant ads on our sites or others.
 Sharing data for online advertising like this may be considered a “sale” of personal data.
 California consumers have a right to opt-out of these sales.
 You have control over whether these technologies work on your devices.
 You can disable them using browser Do Not Track features or Cookie Settings provided by us.